Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Applications

 would lead to a very slow convergence in practice.
-The undamped iteration with \(\delta = 1\) is the most efficient in this example.
+The undamped iteration with \(\delta = 1\) is most efficient in this example.
 For this choice of \(\delta\), Figure~\ref{fig:nonlinear:convergence_history:weighting} compares the weighting of the least-squares functional \(Z_k\) as in~\eqref{eq:linearized_LS:functional} with the three alternative weightings presented in Section~\ref{sec:alternative_weightings}.
 The choice of the weights \(\omega_1, \omega_2 > 0\) follows the corresponding theoretical values from~\eqref{eq:choice_omega_weighting}, \eqref{eq:weighting2:choice_omega}, \eqref{eq:weighting3:choice_omega}, and \eqref{eq:weighting4:choice_omega}.
 The performance of the methods differs significantly for the four weightings.
 While the adaptive algorithm with emphasized-gradient weighting and with split weighting from Subsection~\ref{sec:split_weighting} converges with optimal rate, the scheme with the balanced weighting from Subsection~\ref{sec:balanced_weighting} or downscaled flux from Subsection~\ref{sec:downscaled_flux_variable} does not converge at all.
 This empirically supports the better robustness of the weighting with emphasized gradient; see Remark~\ref{rem:damping_parameter}.
+The stiffness matrix \(A_\ell \in \R^{M \times M}\) for the discrete problem~\eqref{eq:linearized_LS:discretization} is independent of the damping parameter \(\delta > 0\) and the Zarantonello index \(k \in \N_0\) as both only belong to the right-hand side.
+It depends, however, on the triangulation \(\TT_\ell\) and the weightings from Sections~\ref{sec:Zarantonello_least_squares} and~\ref{sec:alternative_weightings}.
+Figure~\ref{fig:nonlinear:convergence_history:weighting:condition} reveals that all weighting strategies result in comparable condition numbers with respect to the spectral radius